Table of Contents

 This chapter describes how to connect and migrate to an external database.
 For database tuning, see Section 11.3.2, “Database Connection Settings”.

-SavaPage is able to use any database that has a JDBC driver available.
-However, we choose to support PostgreSQL on GNU/Linux servers only.
+SavaPage is able to use any database that has a JDBC driver available that is supported by Hibernate Dialects.
+However, PostgreSQL on GNU/Linux servers is our first choice.
 PostgreSQL is designed to be highly scalable, is optimized for concurrent use, and handles datasets of any size efficiently.
-We have used it in large scale SavaPage implementations and see it behave robust with thousands of users.
-Above that, PostgreSQL is free and open source software, and complies to open standards.
+It behave robust with thousands of users and is very well suited for large scale SavaPage implementations.
+Above that, PostgreSQL is Free and Open Source software, and complies to Open Standards.